 Learn more about common mental health conditions that affect millions.

 Find Your Local NAMI

 NAMI is pleased to announce that Christine Yu Moutier, M.D., will receive the NAMI 2022 Scientific Research Award for her tireless work in the mental health field at the Inspiring Hope Through Research event on Oct.
 12, 2022.

-During her tenure at AFSP, she has been tirelessly advocating for culture change at the national level briefing Congressional committees, educating major media outlets and making the most of every opportunity to represent the science and those with lived experience.
-In a new book, “You Are Not Alone: The NAMI Guide to Navigating Mental Health,” written by Ken Duckworth, M.D., NAMI’s Chief Medical Officer, Dr. Moutier talked about her own experiences, wrote an expert Q and A on how to speak to someone who is having suicidal thoughts and reviewed a chapter on making the meaning of loss after death by suicide.
+At AFSP, she has been tirelessly advocating for culture change at the national level briefing Congressional committees, educating major media outlets and making the most of every opportunity to represent the science and those with lived experience.
 She remains dedicated to the vision of a world without suicide.

 The NAMI Scientific Research Award is supported by the Peter Corbin Kohn Endowment.
 The Award recognizes the work of researchers who move our scientific understanding and treatment of mental illness forward.
 We hope you will join us to pay tribute to our honorees and recognize their outstanding contributions and achievements.